SpeakitGo

 Strategic Check-in

-with Olivia
+Olivia :

 Good morning, Mr. Kim.
 I'd like to request a brief meeting to touch base on our Q4 strategy.
 I've prepared a high-level overview of some key metrics and potential areas for optimization.
 Would you be available early next week?